azanium/go-transcoder/README.md

 ## License

 MIT licensed.
-See the LICENSE.md file for details.
+See the LICENSE file for details.